amitgu22/stock-app-api/README.md

 This project was generated with spring boot , maven resource plugin , docker maven plugin

-I have used maven-resource plgun to copy static content (angular app --prod build generated files from dist folder to classes/static of jar)
+It uses maven-resource plgun to copy static content (angular app --prod build generated files from dist folder to classes/static of jar)

 ## For local Development server